wp-plugins/spider-faq/readme.txt

 5.1  From the navigation bar on the left select FAQ>FAQs

-5.2  On the top right hand of the screen click on the Add an FAQbutton.
+5.2  On the top right hand of the screen click on the Add an FAQ button.

 5.3  Title.
 Specify a title for the FAQ section.